alfie-ns/vidbriefs_app/VidBriefs-Final/README.md

 This approach lays the groundwork for a robust recommendation system, which you can refine and expand over time based on your specific requirements and user data.

+- [ ]  **DALL-E Integration for Quick Pictures**: This is an advanced feature and should be tackled later in the development process.

 1 - [x] Give my API key for all users
 2 - [x] Fix tabview to fluidly swipe